u10int/Kinetic/README.md

 Kinetic
 ======
-A flexible tweening library for iOS in Swift2 similar to GSAP's TweenMax and inspired by Cheetah.
+A flexible tweening library for iOS in Swift2 similar to GSAP and inspired by Cheetah.

+**NOTE** This project is still a work in progress and may not by fully suitable for production usage.
+More extensive documentation will also be added along the way.

 Requirements
 ----